• Skip to primary navigation

 You shut down during a fight and can’t explain why.
 Or you hyperfocus on someone so intensely it feels like Hollywood love at first sight…. until something shifts, and you don’t understand what changed.
 Or you’ve masked all day and come home with absolutely nothing left for the person you love most.

-Or you simultaneously crave connection but need alone time and are struggling to find the right balance.
+Maybe you simultaneously crave connection but need alone time and are struggling to find the right balance where everyone’s happy.
 Or you feel a deep sense of insecurity – like you’re constantly waiting for your partner to tell you they’re leaving you.
 Or you have a tough time asking for what you need because you’re used to being told you’re “too needy” or “too much.”

-When you’re neurodivergent – you have ADHD, autism, or AuDHD – these patterns make sense once you understand how your brain actually works in relationships.
+When you’re a neurodivergent woman – you have ADHD, autism, or AuDHD – these patterns make sense once you understand how your brain actually works.
+And why the same relationship struggles keep happening to you over and over again.

 You’re not bad at love.
-You just haven’t been given the tools to make sense of it with your wiring.
+You just haven’t been given the tools to make sense of it from a woman-focused, neurodivergent-affirming lens.

 Jenna Dalton, Registered Provisional Psychologist